Madonna: Music videos and performances

 In The Madonna Companion, biographers Allen Metz and Carol Benson noted that Madonna had used MTV and music videos to establish her popularity and enhance her recorded work more than any other recent pop artist.
 According to them, many of her songs have the imagery of the music video in strong context, while referring to the music.
 Cultural critic Mark C. Taylor in his book Nots (1993) felt that the postmodern art form par excellence is the video and the reigning "queen of video" is Madonna.
 He further asserted that "the most remarkable creation of MTV is Madonna.
 The responses to Madonna's excessively provocative videos have been predictably contradictory."
 The media and public reaction towards her most-discussed songs such as "Papa Don't Preach", "Like a Prayer", or "Justify My Love" had to do with the music videos created to promote the songs and their impact, rather than the songs themselves.
 Morton felt that "artistically, Madonna's songwriting is often overshadowed by her striking pop videos."
 In 2003, MTV named her "The Greatest Music Video Star Ever" and said that "Madonna's innovation, creativity, and contribution to the music video art form is what won her the award."
 In 2020, Billboard ranked her atop the 100 Greatest Music Video Artists of All Time.

-Madonna's initial music videos reflected her American and Hispanic mixed street style combined with a flamboyant glamor.
+Madonna's initial music videos reflected her American and Hispanic mixed street style combined with a flamboyant glamour.
 She was able to transmit her avant-garde Downtown Manhattan fashion sense to the American audience.
 The imagery and incorporation of Hispanic culture and Catholic symbolism continued with the music videos from the True Blue era.
 Author Douglas Kellner noted, "such 'multiculturalism' and her culturally transgressive moves turned out to be highly successful moves that endeared her to large and varied youth audiences."
 Madonna's Spanish look in the videos became the fashion trend of that time, in the form of boleros and layered skirts, accessorizing with rosary beads and a crucifix as in the video of "La Isla Bonita".
 Academics noted that with her videos, Madonna was subtly reversing the usual role of male as the dominant sex.
 This symbolism and imagery was probably the most prevalent in the music video for "Like a Prayer".
 The video included scenes of an African-American church choir, Madonna being attracted to a black saint statue, and singing in front of burning crosses.